 - 1 teaspoon vanilla extract OR ½½ fresh vanilla bean seeds optional

-- Fine, sea or kosher salt to taste; plus additional salt, as desired, for salting blanching water
+- fine kosher salt* to taste; plus additional salt, as desired, for salting blanching water

 - Ice as needed